|

 Robbins is portraying the political/media arena as it really is: Ignorant and corrupt.
 It pissed me off, just like real politics.
 Although definately a hyperboli (an exageration), It was so realistic, it's scary.
 Not only do I think that this kind of thing is possible, but I worse has allready happpened.

-Don't watch this film wothout first watching "Don't Look Back", DA Pennebaker's film about Bob Dylan's 1965 tour of Britain.
-A great many of the homages in it will be lost otherwise.
 Politics aside I adore this film as a truly brilliant satire full of excellent performances, notably Robbins himself and Alan Rickman.
 Robbins has the same talent as Chris Morris for presenting realism with unexpected moments of excess that are laugh out loud funny, look at Rickman's TV interview after Roberts is shot or the "video" for "I Want to Live".
 Wonderfully subtle and a joy to watch.